How to Manage Employee Wellbeing?

 Guest Blogger Misha Cunningham: “Misha is an entrepreneur and business owner, with a particular affinity towards eCommerce.
 He is the current Regional Team Leader on the Google Digital Garage project and loves using his digital wizardry to help existing business owners and startups alike.
 A staunch believer in the Law of Attraction, he believes we are all the sum total of our most dominating thoughts.”

-Employee well-being is a paramount issue for companies to ensure that their employees remain happy and motivated at work.
+The workforce planning model should include employee well-being as this is a paramount issue for companies to ensure that their employees remain happy and motivated at work.
 After all, a happy workforce is a productive workforce.

 Despite that, repetitive strain injuries are commonly seen among employees owing to overusing their hands to perform a repetitive task, such as typing, clicking a mouse, or writing.
 5 to 10% of employees suffer from repetitive strain injuries but this can go up to 40% depending on the occupation.